Best 7 Days In Croatia – Top 7 day Itineraries

 And these are just the main cities.
 Aside from that, there are several national parks worth visiting, hundreds of islands, and a string of beautiful beaches — not to mention towns you’ve never heard of with illustrious pasts and architecture (plus the tourist sights) to match.

-So, when it comes to working out how many days you need in Croatia, it’s a good idea to take a look at the kind of vacation you want and what you’re interested in.
-For example, if you’re a history buff, then you should take note of the itineraries we’ve shared below and craft one that takes in the best of the best when it comes to centuries-old architecture and ancient sights.
+When calculating how many days you need in Croatia, consider your vacation goals and interests.
+For example, if you’re a history buff, consider the itineraries we’ve shared below and craft one that includes the best of centuries-old architecture and ancient sights.

-If it’s islands and beaches that pique your interest the most, then stick to those and leave the Old Towns of Split, Trogir, and Dubrovnik behind.
+If it’s islands and beaches that interest you the most, then stick to those and leave the Old Towns of Split, Trogir, and Dubrovnik behind.

-And since you’re in this part of the world, there’s even the chance to add on a day trip to neighboring countries.
+Since you’re in this part of the world, there’s even the chance to add on a day trip to neighboring countries.
 For example, hopping over the border to Montenegro reveals yet more timeworn coastal towns that shed light on the ever-shifting borders and civilizations that the Mediterranean has witnessed over the centuries (if not millennia).
-If that interests you, then it’s definitely something to take into consideration.
+If that interests you, then it’s definitely something to consider.

 The other reason why 7 days in Croatia is insufficient is practicality.
 While there’s public transport, rental cars on offer, and private transfers available, it can take surprisingly long to get from one end of the country to the other, especially for first-time visitors who want to stop a lot.